iifl-logo

 OPPORTUNITIES

-The coming year presents a plethora of opportunities for the tiles and bath ware market which is set to benefit the Company as well as the industry.
+The coming year presents a plethora of opportunities for the tiles and bathware market which is set to benefit the Company as well as the industry.
 One potential factor, boosting the prospect, is the reduction of supply chain disruptions, translating into lower freight costs and increased profitability.
 Moreover, reduced natural gas prices led to lower manufacturing costs, boosting the market competitiveness of products.
+The reduction of GST for this industry will increase compliance and help ensure that the tiles are used by every section of society.

 The Governments focus on infrastructure development through rising capital expenditure will serve as a catalyst for private players to augment their own capital expenditure.
-Further, rising awareness towards sustainability and sustainable products is set to drive the demand for eco friendly building materials.
+Further, rising awareness towards sustainability and sustainable products is set to drive the demand for eco-friendly building materials.
 This will provide vast opportunities to capitalize on.
 Additionally, new technologies such as 3D printing may result in the development of new products and more efficient manufacturing methods.
 Moreover, rapid urbanization in India will continue to uplift demand for residential and commercial constructions, resulting in increased demand for building materials.
-These variables, if combined with macroeconomic factors, set in motion a huge development potential in Indias building material business in 2023.
+These variables, if combined with macroeconomic factors, set in motion a huge development potential in Indias building material business in 2025 and beyond.

 INTERNAL CONTROL SYSTEM AND ADEQUACY